Smiling Man

 Sinus Lift

 If you are missing a tooth or several teeth in the upper jaw, you may require a sinus lift to create a solid foundation for implants.
+Your dentist will gently lift the maxillary sinus out of the way to make room for grafting material.
 This procedure can require four to nine months of healing before implants can be placed.

 Learn If You Are a Candidate Request a Dental Implant Consultation